Time to first decision with review:

-BMJ Global Health will adhere to BMJ’s rigorous standards of peer-review and all papers will be considered on the basis of ethical and methodological soundness rather than their novelty, significance, or relevance to any particular group.
-The Journal will operate a fast submission process with continuous publication online to ensure that timely, up-to-date research is available worldwide to those who need it.
+BMJ Global Health adheres to BMJ’s rigorous standards of peer-review and papers are considered on the basis of ethical and methodological soundness rather than their novelty, significance, or relevance to any particular group.
+The journal operates a fast submission process with continuous publication online to ensure that timely, up-to-date research is available worldwide to those who need it.

 BMJ Global Health is owned by BMJ.

 For information about the BMJ Global Health editorial team, please refer to the Editorial Board page.

 Continuous online publication

 Science Citation Index Expanded (also known as SciSearch®); Journal Citation Reports/Science Edition and Social Sciences Edition; Social Sciences Citation Index®; Current Contents®/Social and Behavioral Sciences; MEDLINE; PubMed Central; Scopus; Embase (Excerpta Medica); DOAJ; Google Scholar

 Single anonymised; the names of reviewers are hidden from the author